raganwald/javascript-allonge-six/manuscript/markdown/Leftovers/letvar.md

 ### shadowy lets from a shadowy planet

 We just saw that values bound with `let` use lexical scope, just like values bound with parameters.
 They are looked up in the environment where they are declared.
 And we know that functions create environments.
-Parameters are declared when we create functions, so it makes sense that parameters are bound to envirnoments created when we invoke functions.
+Parameters are declared when we create functions, so it makes sense that parameters are bound to environments created when we invoke functions.

 But `let` statements can appear inside blocks, and we saw that blocks can appear inside of other blocks, including function bodies.
 So where are `let` variables bound?
 In the function environment?
-Or in an environment correspodning to the block?
+Or in an environment corresponding to the block?

 We can test this by creating another conflict.
 But instead of binding two different variables to the same name in two different places, we'll bind two different values to the same name, but one environment will be completely enclosed by the other.